 Project Community began 35 years ago as the Nurses Network of America, when a small group of nurses partnered with their community to provide healthcare knowledge – rather than healthcare directions.
 Today, our board, staff and volunteers come from across many communities, and we are expanding to serve even more people – in New York State and beyond.

 Founder and President

-Anne DuVal Frost, Ph.D., R.N., Founder and President, has been a resident of Pelham for 44 years.
+Anne DuVal Frost, Ph.D., R.N., Founder and President, has been a resident of Pelham for over 45 years.
 She earned a Bachelor of Science from the University of Virginia and an M.A. and a Ph.D. from NYU.
 Dr. Frost has held nursing positions in acute care as well as nursing education.
 She has a private practice in child/adolescent and adult psychotherapy.

 Dr. Frost was selected for three terms as a “Distinguished Speaker” for Sigma Theta Tau, The International Honor Society for Nursing.
 She has published articles on political action, social marketing and community-based health promotion.
 Dr. Frost was an independent producer and moderator for “Healthstyles” for the New York State Nurses Association on WBAI FM radio.

 Dr. Frost has received awards from the Advocates for Child Psychiatric Nursing, the Journal for Holistic Nursing for the Outstanding Manuscript Award and American Journal for Nursing Media Festival for a Project CHILDD video.
 Dr. Frost has held elective offices for the New York State Nurses Association.
 She also presents popular community programs on parenting strategies to help prevent eating disorders and childhood fears.
 Her community work also includes service on a number of boards.
 Dr. Frost was a 2002 recipient of the New York State Senate’s Women of Distinction Award and a 2011 recipient of the Mt.
 Vernon Boys & Girls Club’s Denzel Washington Youth Service Award.
 In 2017, Dr. Frost was awarded the Westchester Magazine Health Care Heroes Award.
 Dr. Frost also received The Pelham Civic Association’s Person of The Year award for 2019.

 Susan Varrin Deland